Nara-Bayaraa/Certifications/README.md

-# 🏅 Certification
+# 🏅 Certifications

-Welcome to my Certificates repository!
+Welcome to my Certifications repository!
 Here, you’ll find a collection of my professional certifications and achievements in software testing, cloud computing, data analytics, and artificial intelligence.

 ## 📜 List of Certifications